Guide

 Optional: drizzle of melted chocolate

-Instructions: Place ice cream in a small bowl or cup, pour espresso over the top, and enjoy immediately.
+Place ice cream in a small bowl or cup, pour espresso over the top, and enjoy immediately.

-Good With: Beans that have nutty or cocoa notes, like Brazilian or Guatemalan roasts.
+For best flavor, use beans with nutty or cocoa notes, like Brazilian or Guatemalan roasts.

-Peet’s Major Dickason’s Blend: Widely available, dark roast with bold flavor. ($10–$12)
+Peet’s Major Dickason’s Blend: Widely available, dark roast with bold flavor.
+Great for cutting through chocolate sweetness. ($10–$12)

 You don’t need them.
-Most chocolate syrups are sugar-heavy and taste artificial.
+Most chocolate syrups are sugar-heavy and can taste artificial.
 If you want to sweeten your mocha, better options include:

 Real maple syrup

-Honey (adds floral notes)
+Honey (adds subtle floral notes)

 Coconut sugar